DHTMLX/docs-suite/docs/dataview/features.md

 | [Filtering items](../manipulating_data/#filtering-dataview-data)         | Learn how to filter Dataview items ([Example](https://snippet.dhtmlx.com/8f970hby))               |

 ### How to work with selection

-In this section you will know how to work with selection functionality.

 | Topic                                                                                  | Description                                                                                                                                                                                                            |
 | -------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |